Words like Golden Dust

 Article: Don’t Try to Fake The Language

 The language of startups has become pervasive.
 It started showing up in all conversations.
+There many words that people throw around in the context of their startup companies.
+Many are completely meaningless.
+One example "traction".

 Source: